manojkumar2kk11/Math-Challenge/README.md

 # Features
 ## Screen content
-The Home page shows thw equation and assignment to soleve the eqaution..
+The Home page shows thw equation and assignment to solve the eqaution..
 ![Home screen](assets/images/home_page.png)
 # Performance
 Tested the performance by using Google Lighthouse in Google Chrome Developer Tools. <br>